CSCfi/csc-user-guide/docs/cloud/dbaas/backups.md

 # Backups

+All databases in DBaaS gets automatically backed up about every 24 hours.
+Users can also manually backup their instances but that means that the next automatic backup will be taken about 24 hours after the last backup.
+All backups are stored for 90 days after which they get automatically deleted (not yet implemented).
+In the future backups will only be possible to delete automatically, users will not be able to manually delete their own backups.

 The backups are stored encrypted in Allas.
-There will two kind of backups; automatic and manual.

-You can manage your backups from the CLI and web-interface.
+You can manage your backups from the CLI and the web-interface.

 ## Risks